 Physical therapists participate in the evaluation of the capabilities and disabilities of their patients.
 They administer treatments to alleviate pain, correct or minimize deformity, and improve the general health of the patient.
 The physical therapist develops a treatment program which may involve teaching the patient to gain strength or better coordination of movement; or administering forms of heat, cold, ultrasound or massage.

 The need for physical therapists is critical, but professional physical therapy programs are highly selective.
 A student may be admitted to some professional programs after two years (64 credits) and after three years (96 credits) but most students will attend Northwestern for four years, graduating with a B.A. degree before entering a 2-3 year physical therapy professional program.
 A student may select any major but the following pre-professional courses must be completed.

-Graduates of Northwestern’s Athletic Training program are also candidates for physical therapy graduate programs.
+Graduates of Northwestern’s athletic training program are also candidates for physical therapy graduate programs.
 Athletic trainers cannot become physical therapists without completing physical therapy professional training, nor can physical therapists become athletic trainers unless they have graduated from an accredited athletic training program and passed the Board of Certification examination.
 Some universities offer a program that combines an entry-level graduate athletic training program and a graduate physical therapy program for students whose undergraduate degree could be in exercise science, biology or a related field.

 General Biology: Molecular and Cellular Biology

-General Biology I emphasizes the unity of life, examining the processes common to living organisms, and introduce the diversity of life, examining unicellular organisms.
+(4 credits) General Biology I emphasizes the unity of life, examining the processes common to living organisms, and introduce the diversity of life, examining unicellular organisms.
 This introduction will provide students with a basic understanding of macromolecules, cell structure and function, respiration and photosynthesis, the cell cycle, meiosis, the relationship between gene structure and function, mechanisms of evolutionary change and Christian perspectives on evolutionary biology.A fee is associated with this course.(http://www.nwciowa.edu/tuition/fees)

-|BIO 221 - Human Anatomy|
+BIO 221 -

 (4 credits)A study of the gross structure of the systems of the human body.Prerequisite: BIO102, 115 or permission of instructor.
 A fee is associate with this course (http://www.nwciowa.edu/tuition/fees)

-|BIO 222 - Human Physiology|
+BIO 222 -

-A study of the mechanisms by which the human body functions.
+(4 credits)A study of the mechanisms by which the human body functions.
 Emphasis will be given to nerve and muscle function, and thereafter to hormonal control and the integrated systems that allow for respiratory, digestive, excretory and reproductive activities.Prerequisites: BIO102 or 115 and CHE101, 102 or CHE111, 112 or permission of instructor.
 A fee is associated with this course (http://www.nwciowa.edu/tuition/fees)

 Statistics for the Natural and Social Sciences

 For students in mathematics, the physical sciences, and those students seeking candidacy to a medical school or other graduate program.
 Topics will include kinematics, Newtonian mechanics, energy, momentum and thermodynamics.
 Prerequisite: C- or higher in MAT109, or ACT math score of 24 or better (SAT 550 or above), or consent of department chair.
 (4 credits)